sandeshShahapur/ADeveloperHasNoName/content/glossary.md

 : A collection of pre-written code that provides specific functionality to be used by other code.
 Libraries are reusable and can save time and effort by allowing developers to use existing code rather than writing it from scratch.
 All the public methods and signatures forms the API of the library.

 Low-Level
-: Designed to be **closer to the computer's hardware** and **more efficient** than {{< glossary term="high-level" >}} languages.
-It is more closely related to the computer's architecture and is used to perform tasks that require direct hardware access.
-Examples include handling {{< glossary term="memory-management" >}}, {{< glossary term="garbage-collection" >}}, {{< glossary term="register" displayTerm="registers" >}}, etc.
+: Writing code that is **closer to the computer's hardware**, it is like directly speaking to the computer in its own language making it more efficient and fast but less human readable.
+Involves giving very specific instructions about how the computer's memory and processor should work.
+It can be more complex and harder to write than {{< glossary term="high-level" >}} languages.
+Lesser work required to translate the code into {{< glossary term="machine-code" >}}.

 Machine-Code
-: A {{< glossary term="low-level" >}} programming language made up of {{< glossary term="binary-code"  displayTerm="binary code">}} that tells a computer's CPU what to do.
-It is the language that the computer's hardware can execute directly without needing some 'translation'.
-It is specific to the computer's architecture and is not human-readable.
+: Most fundamental language a computer can understand and execute directly without needing some 'translation'.
+Operates at hardware level i.e. consists of instructions (made up of {{< glossary term="binary-code"  displayTerm="binary code">}}) that corresponds to a specific operation the CPU can perform; thereby being specific to a computer's architecture.
 Also called machine-language/machine-code.
-It is the lowest level of programming languages.
+It is the {{< glossary term="low-level" displayTerm="lowest-level" >}} programming language.

 MAC-Address
 : A Media Access Control Address is a hardware identifier that **uniquely identifies** each device on a network.
 Primarily, the manufacturer assigns it.
 They are often found on a device's network interface controller (NIC) card.